marmonkin/portfolio/README.md

   - Enemies
   - Cannon tile targeting and shooting
   - VFX implementation
-- Outside cannon visuals synchronisation with the map
+- Outside cannon visuals synchronization with the map
 - Cannon status screen functionality

+While I was working on these features, two other programmers were also working on their own tasks, which often extended or were required by other systems.
+Due to this interdependence and our general inexperience with Godot, we collaborated more than usual, thinking ahead and planning how to integrate the different parts once they were ready.

 <img src="Screenshots/Screenshot_1.png" width="600"> <br>